mathematicalthinking/encompass/UPGRADE_NOTES.md

 - the way that filtering worked in the workspace subsystem required the different filters to have deep understanding of how the filtering (options and their states) are structured.
 This has been changed so that each type of filter receives specific options, selections, and the actions to change the selections.

 # Possible future upgrades

+## Model definitions

+All hasMany and belowsTo relationships should specify inverse and async options explicitly.
+Not doing so is deprecated.

 ## DB document timestamps